kjaymiller/kjaymiller.com/content/switching-to-pytailwindcss.md

 ---
-title: Switching from TailwindCSS to PyTailwindCSS
+date: 2022-09-07 10:34:00-07:00
+image: https://kjaymiller.azureedge.net/media/pytailwindcss.png
 slug: switch-to-pytailwindcss
-date: 07 Sep 2022 10:34
 tags: tailwind, python
-image: https://kjaymiller.azureedge.net/media/pytailwindcss.png
+title: Switching from TailwindCSS to PyTailwindCSS
 ---

 I often use [TailwindCSS](https://tailwindcss.com) for my web project and this often means that wind up with a package.json and lock-file just for tailwind.